sysgears/apollo-universal-starter-kit/docs/deployment.md

 heroku create application-name
 ```

 The command line will generate two links.
-The first link is the URL for your Heroku application, while the second URL is
+The link before the pipe is the URL for your Heroku application, while the
-the Git repository to which you'll push your application:
+URL after the pipe is yhe Git repository to which you'll push your application:

 ```bash
 https://application-name.herokuapp.com/ | https://git.heroku.com/application-name.git